Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Introduction

-There are then two problems to be overcome to deduce Conjecture~\ref{conj:sufficiency_finite_descent} from this: one needs to know that the projection of $\cY(\bA_{\bQ,S})_\bullet^{\fcov}$ on~$\prod_{p\in\fP}\cY(\bZ_p)$ is injective, and that its image lands in~$\cY(\bZ_S)$ embedded diagonally in the product.
-Both of these problems are resolved by a theorem due to Stoll (in the projective case; we extend Stoll's argument to the general case in Theorem~\ref{thm:diagonal_theorem}) which we dub the \emph{theorem of the diagonal}.
+By Porowski again, the projection $\cY(\bA_{\bQ,S})_\bullet^\fcov \to \prod_{p\in\fP}\cY(\bZ_S)$ is injective, so the remaining issue is to show that the image is contained in $\cY(\bZ_S)$, embedded diagonally inside~$\prod_{p\in\fP}\cY(\bZ_S)$.
+This is accomplished by a theorem due to Stoll (in the projective case; we extend Stoll's argument to the general case in Theorem~\ref{thm:diagonal_theorem}) which we dub the \emph{theorem of the diagonal}.